AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end %>
 ```

 We'd decided to create a new action on the charges controller.
-What was really interesting here was reflecting on our piecemeal work on the charges controller we realised that we'd got our RESTfulness was totally out of whack.
-We'd originally put our subscription sign up in a "charges" controller from one Stripe example that was all about making single one off charges.
+What was really interesting here, reflecting on our piecemeal work on the charges controller, we realised that we'd got our RESTfulness totally out of whack.
+We'd originally put our subscription sign-up in a "charges" controller from one Stripe example that was all about making single one off charges.
 What we had would be more accurately called a "Subscription" controller.
 Let's look at all the code that's accumulated there:

 ```rb
 class ChargesController < ApplicationController